r10o/chip8/README.md

 This is currently a work in progress.
 It does not work at the moment; all you will see is a black screen.
 Stay tuned for updates.

 ## How to build
-Just run `make` when you are in the src directory.
+To build on linux, just run `make` when you are in the src directory.
+Requires SDL.

 ## Usage
 chip8 [file]